 The World Health Organization (WHO) have defined names for variants of concern.
 These are variants that the UK government has under surveillance.
 You can find out more in the latest SARS-CoV-2 variants of concern and variants under investigation in England briefing document.

-UK variants of concern:
+Currently circulating variants of concern in the UK are: